 Orinoco crocodile occurs in Colombia and Venezuela, being found in the water and quiet lagoons of the Orinoco River basin.
 As the rainy season comes, the water level rises, and the crocodiles escape to nearby ponds and lakes, staying there until the water recedes.

-Adult crocodiles are carnivorous, they mainly feed upon birds, fish and small mammals, including capybaras.
-Juveniles, on the other hand, tend to consume more insects, crabs, snail and fish.
+Orinoco crocodiles are apex predators and virtually any animal living within their range could be considered a potential meal.
+They mainly feed on birds, fish, and small mammals, including capybaras.
+Juveniles, on the other hand, tend to consume more insects, crabs, snails, and fish.

-The exact number of their population in the wild is unknown for today, varying from 250 to 1500 individuals.
-On the IUCN Red List, the Orinoco crocodile is classified as Critically Endangered (CR) species.
+The exact number of this species population in the wild is unknown today, varying from 250 to 1,500 individuals.
+Currently, the Orinoco crocodile is classified as Critically Endangered (CR) on the IUCN Red List, and its numbers today are decreasing.

 Due to feeding upon a wide variety of animals, these predators play an important link in the food chain of their habitat by balancing and maintaining the health of the local ecosystem.